-This course is strongly recommended for college bound students who will be pursuing a science-related field such as health, engineering, pharmacy or students with strong science and math skills.
+This course is a continuation of Intro to Chemistry and is strongly recommended for college bound students who will be pursuing a science-related field such as health, engineering, pharmacy or students with strong science and math skills.
 Advanced topics include solution chemistry, equilibrium and acid-base chemistry during the first semester.
 Second semester topics concentrate on oxidation-reduction, electrochemistry, thermodynamics, nuclear chemistry and an introduction to organic chemistry.